-WC 8708888
+WC 8708889

 Bandoleer Bag, Delaware Indians, c.
-1860s
+1860

-A flat square pouch made of cotton cloth, attached to a wide shoulder strap of the same material.
-Pouch and strap completely covered with multi-colored abstract designs and two bird images in spot-stitch beadwork, and lined with printed cotton.
-Silk ribbon pendants at the ends of pouch flap and strap-tabs.
+A flat square pouch made of cloth, attached to a wider shoulder strap of the same material.
+Pouch and strap completely covered with multi-colored semi-floral designs in spot-stitch beadwork, and lined with printed cotton.
+Remnants of red yarn tassels along the bottom edge of the pouch.